 Requirements for Working as Employee in Czech Republic.

-Before being allowed to work in Czech Republic a 3rd-Country National will at least need a
+Before being allowed to work as employee in Czech Republic a 3rd-Country National will need a

 Work Permit + Visa for work purposes, or a Work Permit + Residence Permit.